-Codec target
+Codec Target

+Availability This setting is only displayed when a multi-essence configuration Intra + LongGOP is active.
 Description Specifies which essence(s) of the clip will be used in case of clip copies to a distant server.
 Values Two values are possible for this parameter: Intra: Only the Intra essence of the clip is copied.
 Intra + LongGOP: Both Intra and LongGOP essences of the clip are copied.
 When the Proxy essence is active, it will always be copied.
 This value is therefore not selectable.
 Default value Intra + LongGOP

-Protocol Receive page
+Protocol Receive Page